Skip to content

 • DIN 4102, Part 1, Class A1: A fire test for non-combustible building materials

-• ISO 9705: A test for surface materials that takes place in a full-scale room
+• ISO 9705: Fire testing for surface materials that takes place in a full-scale room

 Chemical